HSF/prmon/README.md

 * `--filename` output file for timestamped monitored values
 * `--json-summmary` output file for summary data written in JSON format
 * `--interval` time, in seconds, between monitoring snapshots
-* `--store-hw-info` flag that turns-on hardware information collection
+* `--suppress-hw-info` flag that turns-off hardware information collection
 * `--netdev` restricts network statistics to one (or more) network devices
 * `--` after this argument the following arguments are treated as a program to invoke and remaining arguments are passed to it; `prmon` will then monitor this process